ZEX404/underwater-adventures/README.md

 ## About

 The "Underwater Adventures" website is a project developed as part of our university's web programming course.
-It showcases our skills in HTML, CSS and JavaScript, offering an interactive and informative experience about various underwater creatures.
+It showcases our skills in HTML, CSS and JavaScript, offering an interactive and informative experience about various underwater creatures with different types.
 Each creature is accompanied by images, names and detailed descriptions to enhance your knowledge of the mysterious world beneath the waves.

 ## Creators